gutengeek/gg-multi-payment/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-GG Multiple Payment Routing is a powerful & easy to split payment accounts.
+GG Multiple Payment Routing for WooCommerce is a powerful & easy to split payment accounts.

 == Description ==

 [Plugin Document](https://wpdocs.gitbook.io/gg-multi-payment-routing-for-woocommerce/) | [Free Support](https://themelexus.ticksy.com/)  | [More Plugin](https://gutengeek.com/gutenberg-plugins/)

-**GG Multiple Payment Routing** is a powerful & easy to to split payment accounts.
+**GG Multiple Payment Routing for WooCommerce** is a powerful & easy to to split payment accounts.
 This Frequently Bought Together for WooCommerce plays an important role in your WooCommerce shop to boost sales and increase profits from cross-selling marketing strategy drastically.
 When using WooCommerce Bought together, your shop can suggest related products automatic for assistant to additional purpose & usage.
 It's a smart way to introduce products to better customers' experience in your shop.